kmkamyk/Ansible-Facts-Explorer/README.md

     -   Use the toggles in the header to select "Live AWX", "Cached DB", or "Demo".
     -   Click the **"Load Facts"** button.

-2.  **Using AI Search & Chat**:
+2.  **Using AI Search**:
-    -   **Search**: Click the **"AI"** button on the search bar.
-Type a natural language query (e.g., "find all webservers in production") and press **Enter**.
-The AI will generate the appropriate filter pills.
+    -   Click the **"AI"** button on the search bar to switch to AI mode.
+The bar will turn purple.
+    -   Type a natural language question about your infrastructure (e.g., "find all webservers in production" or "rocky linux hosts with 2 vcpus").
+    -   Press **Enter**.
+The AI will analyze your query and generate the appropriate filter pills.
-    -   **Chat**: Click the floating chat bubble icon.
-Ask detailed questions about the hosts you have loaded.
-The AI will find the most relevant facts from your entire dataset to form its answer.
+    -   You can then refine the search by adding more pills manually or asking another AI question.
+    -   Click the **"Classic"** button to switch back to manual filtering.

 3.  **Searching and Filtering (Classic Mode)**:
     -   Use the powerful search bar to drill down into your data.
 Examples: